Quick Answer

 Prevention Tips

-- Ensure all lights and accessories are turned off when leaving the car.
+- Ensure all lights and accessories are turned off when exiting the vehicle.

-- Drive your car regularly to keep the battery charged, especially in extreme weather.
+- Drive your car regularly to keep the battery charged; use a trickle charger for extended storage.

 - Adhere to the manufacturer's recommended service schedule for overall vehicle health.